WebSVG/next-svg/README.md

 ## TODOs
 * optional slides view
 * adjustable slides size
-* retreive panzoom coordinate when regaining the focus
 * deep linking
 * top on svg with `width=800px` not working
 * handle images not SVGs only